 There’s a good chance that you’ve heard of Orangetheory Fitness before, and that’s because this studio-gym chain is growing like crazy.
 It’s been called “The Ultimate Workout,” “The Best One-Hour Workout in the Country” and a “Plateau-Busting Workout,” and there is a reason for those awesome accolades …

-Last month, I joined the team at a brand new Orangetheory Fitness in the Bay Area as a Fitness Coach, but before that, I took the class at two different studios as a participant.
+For almost a year, I was part of the team at a brand new Orangetheory Fitness in the Bay Area as a Fitness Coach, but before that, I took the class at two different studios as a participant.
 I’m a big fan of the workout and believe it is something that everyone can do.
 And it’s different.
 It’s unlike any other workout that I’ve done in my many years as an exerciser and fitness professional, because it incorporates science-backed heart-rate training principles and technology.

 What is Orangetheory Fitness?